githubharald/SimpleHTR/README.md

 Using the `--fast` option and a GTX 1050 Ti training takes around 3h with a batch size of 500.

-### Other datasets

-Either convert your dataset to the IAM format (look at `words.txt` and the corresponding directory structure) or change the class `DataLoaderIAM` according to your dataset format.
-More information can be found in [this article](https://medium.com/@harald_scheidl/27648fb18519).

 ## Information about model

 ### Overview
 The model \[1\] is a stripped-down version of the HTR system I implemented for my thesis \[2\]\[3\].
 What remains is what I think is the bare minimum to recognize text with an acceptable accuracy.
 It consists of 5 CNN layers, 2 RNN (LSTM) layers and the CTC loss and decoding layer.